Wednesday, May 16, 2012

 If you find that your animals absolutely refuse to eat the mixture try mixing it with some brown sugar; that usually helps matters!

 What's really nice is that this recipe can also be used for other animals: sheep, cattle, horses, camelids...
-But PLEASE NOTE: if you use this recipe for horses, you MUST take the Black Walnut powder out, as horses are sensitive to it.
+But PLEASE NOTE: if you use this recipe for horses, you MUST take the Black Walnut powder out, as horses are sensitive to it and it can cause death if ingested.

 You'll also notice that the ingredients are all highlighted.
 Clicking the links will take you directly to one of my favorite websites that I order bulk herbs from. :)